-The Land Use Plan includes property under Borough ownership including municipal buildings and land, Board of Education property, Municipal Utilities Authority property, and State and Federal lands.
-Public lands and facilities (including riparian lands and other water area owned by public entities) totals 353.0 acres.
+The Land Use Plan includes property under Borough ownership including municipal buildings and land, Board of Education property, Municipal Utilities Authority property, Monmouth County and State lands.
+Public lands and facilities (including riparian lands and other water area owned by public entities) total 325.4 acres.

-Borough owned property that is both vacant and active recreation account for 36.5 acres.
+Borough owned property that is both vacant and active recreation account for 75.7 acres.
 This includes the Municipal Marina, the Shore Casino Restaurant, totals approximately 15.4 acres or slightly over two percent of the Borough land area.